cscvlab/VoxelReconstruction-NAS/README.md

 ![](IMGS/Table1.png)
 ## Results

+Models and reconstructions of the 3D objects presented in our paper are in the RESULTS folder.
+You can directly run eval.py to get the reconstruction results, or download [Meshlab](https://meshlab.en.softonic.com/) to open the reconstruction results provided by us.
+Note that when using MeshLab to view the reconstruction results we provide, select X Y Z for Point format and SPACE for Separator.

 ## Dataset
 We use [Shapenet](https://shapenet.org/download/shapenetcore) and [Thingi10k](https://ten-thousand-models.appspot.com/) datasets, both of which are available from their official website.
 [Thingi32]( https://github.com/nv-tlabs/nglod/issues/4) is composed of 32 simple shapes in Thingi10K.
 [ShapeNet150]( https://github.com/nv-tlabs/nglod/issues/4) contains 150 shapes in the ShapeNet dataset.